Beer Cheese Dip with Bacon

 This Beer Cheese Dip Recipe is Easy and Irresistible!

 I’ve taken a classic beer cheese dip and added so much more flavor.
 Now, it’s like a pub-style beer cheese on steroids!
-Packed with ooey gooey goodness and just the right amount of beer, grab your favorite dippers and get ready to dunk!
+Packed with ooey gooey goodness and just the right amount of beer, grab your favorite dippers like my sweet potato fritters, and get ready to dunk!

 What You’ll Need